 - On a lightly floured work surface, dump out the shaggy dough.
 Using a bench scraper, fold and press the dough at least 6-8 times, eventually shaping the mixture into a rough rectangle.
 Use the heel of your hand to press and schmear the dough onto the work surface.
 Gather the dough once again using the bench scraper and shape into a rectangle.
 Fold and press the dough over and on top of its self 7-8 more times.
 This helps to hydrate the dough and build flaky layers.

 - Gather all the bits together and shape into a rough disk approximately 1/2" (12mm) thick.
-Wrap tightly in parchment paper and rest in refrigerator for at least and hour, but preferably two if you can.
+Double wrap in parchment paper and rest in refrigerator for at least two hours.
+If you can, make one day ahead as this renders the dough easier to work with.
 MAKE AHEAD TIP: at this point the dough may be rested in the fridge for up to two days or frozen for up to two weeks.
 Wrap snugly in parchment, then refrigerate or freeze in a lidded container or freezer bag.

 For the Blueberry Filling: